rendner/py-plugin-dataframe-viewer/projects/html_from_styler/README.md

     - `<X>` index of first row of the chunk
     - `<Y>` index of first column of the chunk
 - `testCaseProperties.json`
-    - contains some required information about the structure of the `DataFrame` represented to process the generated files
+    - contains some required information about the structure of the styled `DataFrame`

 ### Directory: export_data/parsing
-The directory `export_data/parsing`contains pre-configured styled DataFrames which are automatically picked up the code when running the `export_data/main.py` file.
+The directory `export_data/parsing` contains pre-configured styled DataFrames which are automatically picked up the code when running the `export_data/main.py` file.

 A test file has to specify a dictionary named `test_case` with the following two keys: